Rachel Marsden

+Rachel Marsden (born December 2, 1974) is a Canadian conservative political columnist and television commentator based in Paris.
+Her weekly column is syndicated by Tribune Content Agency.
+She has hosted talk shows on Fox News and Sputnik News, and has written for the Toronto Sun and several other major news outlets.
+She is also a regular contributor to the English and French services of the RT news channel.

 Early life and education

 Marsden grew up in Port Coquitlam, British Columbia.
-As a high school student at Terry Fox Secondary in 1992, Marsden received a bronze Governor General's Academic Medal.
+As a high school student at Terry Fox Secondary School in 1992, Marsden received a bronze Governor General's Academic Medal.

 Marsden was inspired to go into journalism by listening to Canadian radio personality Jack Webster when she was growing up.
 In 2002, she took a political journalism training course at the National Journalism Center in Washington, DC.

 Marsden graduated with a Bachelor of Science degree from Simon Fraser University (SFU) with a minor in French language.
 As an SFU student, Marsden came to public attention when she was at the centre of the Simon Fraser University 1997 harassment controversy, in which she and a swimming coach publicly accused each other of sexual harassment.

-The coach was dismissed, then re-hired by the university after doubts were raised about the credibility of Marsden's accusations against him.
+The coach was dismissed, then exonerated and re-hired by the university after doubts were raised about the credibility of Marsden's accusations against him.
 Over ten years later, Marsden was interviewed by the university's newspaper and said of the events: "[The administration] were more interested in quelling negative PR than defending the truth.
 I was told by SFU to keep quiet and say nothing to the media.
 My only regret is that I listened to them."

+In November 2025, Marsden stated that she was enrolled in law school.

 Career

 Marsden first broke into journalism in the early 2000s, writing for conservative web sites.
-In 2002, she worked for the Free Congress Foundation.
+In 2002, she worked for the Free Congress Research and Education Foundation.

-Before the 2004 federal election in Canada, she was hired under an alias by Gurmant Grewal, a Conservative member of the Parliament of Canada, to assist his constituency office with press releases, but was forced out when her identity was revealed by the press while her criminal charges were pending.
+Before the 2004 federal election in Canada, she was hired under an alias by Gurmant Grewal, a Conservative member of the Parliament of Canada, to assist his constituency office with press releases, but was forced out when her identity was revealed by the press while criminal charges of harassment were pending against her.

 In 2005, she had a column at National Post for two months.

 Later that year she was hired by the Toronto Sun as a weekly opinion columnist, and wrote for them until November 2007.